HICAI-ZJU/KANO/README.md

 ### Conducting experiments on a specified dataset
 We also support specifying a dataset as the input for the train/val/test sets by setting the parameters ``data_path``, ``separate_test_path`` and ``separate_val_path`` to the location of the specified train/val/test data.

+### Making predictions with fine-tuned models
+We now support making predictions with fine-tuned models.
+Use the command `python predict.py --exp_name pred --exp_id pred`.
+Remember to specify the `checkpoint_path` (with a `.pt` suffix) and the path for the prediction data (with the header as 'smiles').

 # 🫱🏻‍🫲🏾 Acknowledgements